-INCIDENT BEING REPORTED PROCEDURE INSTITUTION WILL FOLLOW EVIDENTIARY STANDARD TO MEET YOUR STANDARDS Sexual Assault Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide complainant with referrals to on-and off-campus mental health providers Institution will assess need to implement interim or long-term protective measures; e.g., housing changes, change in class schedule, "No Contact" directive between both parties Institution will provide a "No Trespass" directive to accused party if deemed appropriate Institution will provide written instructions on how to apply for Protective Order Institution will provide a copy of Sexual Misconduct Policy to complainant and inform complainant regarding timeframes for inquiry, investigation, and resolution Institution will inform complainant of outcome of investigation, whether or not accused will be administratively charged and what the outcome of the hearing is Institution will enforce antiretaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Preponderance of the Evidence
+INCIDENT BEING REPORTED PROCEDURE INSTITUTION WILL FOLLOW EVIDENTIARY STANDARD To meet your standards Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care.
+2. Institution will assess immediate safety needs of complainant.
+Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department.
+Institution will provide complainant with referrals to on-and off-campus mental health providers.
+Institution will assess need to implement interim or long-term protective measures; e.g., housing changes, change in class schedule, "No Contact" directive between both parties.
+Sexual Assault Institution will provide a "No Trespass" directive to the respondent, if deemed appropriate through a threat assessment.
+Preponderance of the Evidence Institution will provide written instructions on how to apply for Protective Order.
+8. Institution will provide a copy of Sexual Misconduct Policy to complainant and inform complainant regarding timeframes for inquiry, investigation, and resolution.
+Complainant and Respondent will be notified of the outcome of the live hearing that is required for resolution in a formal manner.
+10. Institution will enforce anti-retaliation policy and take immediate and separate action against parties that retaliate against any party involved with a sexual misconduct proceeding.

-INCIDENT BEING REPORTED PROCEDURE INSTITUTION WILL FOLLOW EVIDENTIARY STANDARD To meet your standards Stalking 1.
+INCIDENT BEING REPORTED PROCEDURE INSTITUTION WILL FOLLOW EVIDENTIARY STANDARD To meet your standards Institution will assess immediate safety needs of complainant.
+Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department.3.
+Institution will provide written instructions on how to apply for Protective Order.
+Stalking Institution will provide written information to complainant on how to preserve evidence.
+Preponderance of the Evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
+Institution will provide a "No Trespass" directive to the respondent if deemed appropriate through a threat assessment.
 Institution will assess immediate safety needs of complainant 2.
-Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department 3.
-Institution will provide written instructions on how to apply for Protective Order 4.
-Institution will provide written information to complainant on how to preserve evidence 5.
-Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate 6.
-Institution will provide a "No Trespass" directive to accused party if deemed appropriate Preponderance of the Evidence Dating Violence 1.
-Institution will assess immediate safety needs of complainant 2.
-Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police dept. 3.
-Institution will provide written instructions on how to apply for Protective Order 4.
-Institution will provide written information to complainant on how to preserve evidence 5.
-Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate 6.
-Institution will provide a "No Trespass" directive to accused party if deemed appropriate Preponderance of the Evidence
+Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police dept. Institution will provide written instructions on how to apply for Protective Order Dating Violence Institution will provide written information to complainant on how to preserve evidence Preponderance of the Evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide a "No Trespass" directive to the respondent if deemed appropriate through a threat assessment.

-INCIDENT BEING REPORTED PROCEDURE INSTITUTION WILL FOLLOW EVIDENTIARY STANDARD To meet your standards Domestic Violence 1.
-Institution will assess immediate safety needs of complainant 2.
-Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police dept. 3.
-Institution will provide written instructions on how to apply for Protective Order 4.
-Institution will provide written information to complainant on how to preserve evidence 5.
-Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate 6.
-Institution will provide a "No Trespass" directive to accused party if deemed appropriate Preponderance of the Evidence
+INCIDENT BEING REPORTED PROCEDURE INSTITUTION WILL FOLLOW EVIDENTIARY STANDARD To meet your standards Institution will assess immediate safety needs of complainant.
+2. Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police dept. Institution will provide written instructions on how to apply for Protective Order.
+Domestic Violence Institution will provide written information to complainant on how to preserve evidence.
+Preponderance of the Evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
+Institution will provide a "No Trespass" directive to the respondent, if deemed appropriate through a threat assessment.